aseichter2007/ClipboardConqueror/readme.md

     I will supply a sample batch file for loading a model with your settings file after you get kobold dialed in from the launcher.

 3. Kobold needs a model.
 Here are my reccomendations 12/5/23:[OpenHermes 2.5 Mistral 7B 16K Context.GGUF](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-16k-GGUF)
+  minimum hardware:[rocket_3B](https://huggingface.co/TheBloke/rocket-3B-GGUF)//untested with CC but good for a 3B in kobold's ui.
+Should be
       ``````
-      OpenHermes-2.5-Mistral supports 16384 context.
+      OpenHermes-2.5-Mistral 7b 16k.gguf supports 16384 context.
 This is a decent few pages.
 If it seems slow reduce your context to 8, if the problem persists, select a lower Quantization.

       Most of my prompts are specifically tuned against OpenHermes 2.5 Mistral 7b, and the default prompts follow chatML format.
 The system instuction in the training is an incredibly powerful tool.
       any chatML model should work great out of the box.
 Psyfighter2 works great too, though it doesn't nail the instructions as well being a storytelling model.